Rewarding Research and Experimentation

-The R&D tax credit was originally introduced by Congress in 1981 to incentivize companies to develop new and improved products and processes.
+The research tax credit was originally introduced by Congress in 1981 to encourage U.S.-based companies to develop new and improved products, processes or software.
 In addition to the federal tax credit, many states provide their own R&D tax credit.

 The federal R&D tax credit is a computed proportion of the Qualifying Research Expenses (QREs).
 The proportion or amount of the credit depends on several factors and is calculated using either the Regular Credit (RC) method or the Alternative Simplified Credit (ASC) method.